dfrnt-com/tuscli/README.md

 * It was easier for me to get started in Javascript 😄
 * Consider using the official [TerminusDB Python scaffolding cli](https://terminusdb.github.io/terminusdb-client-python/Scaffolding_CLI_Tool.html) instead, one that has these and more advanced features!

+## Project goals

+* Make it easy to import/export schema/system/instance TerminusDB documents to/from disk
+* Make it easy to interact with TerminusDB from the command line
+* Show simple usage of the Javascript TermimusDB SDK
+* Enable interaction with other on-disk JSON manipulation tools
+* Easy of use, stability and correctness to be a higher priority than many features

 ## Usage

 Interact with TerminusDB from the commandline to import/export documents and setup the schema.